The Yeast and Sugar Myth: What You Need to Know About Septic Tanks

 Why is it bad to add yeast to a septic tank?

 Sugar is a food source for bacteria.
-When you add sugar to your septic tank, it will attract more bacteria, which can overwhelm the existing bacteria and cause problems.
-This can lead to the same problems as adding yeast, such as scum buildup, sludge buildup, and more frequent pumping.
+When you add sugar to your septic tank, it will attract more bacteria.
+This attraction can overwhelm the existing bacteria and cause problems.
+This can lead to the same problems like adding yeast, like scum buildup, sludge buildup, and more frequent pumping.

 What actually happens when you add Yeast and Sugar to a septic tank?